StellarSand/privacy-settings/Privacy Settings/MacOS-Sequoia.md

 - Personalized Ads: Off

 #### Security
 - Allow applications from: App Store
-<br>Note: Malware can still be hosted on the App Store.
-And denying other sources may heavily restrict software you can run.
-This is only a feature to enable if you don't trust other sources of installing applications.
+  <br>Note: Malware can still be hosted on the App Store & denying other sources may heavily restrict software you can run.
+Enable this feature only if you don't trust other sources for installing applications.
 - Allow accessories to connect: Ask Every Time
 - FileVault: On
 - Lockdown Mode: On

 ## Spotlight
 - Siri Suggestions: Off